CDMPF 2012 Finalists

 “The Barbershop Documentary” (currently untitled) will provide a 20-minute overview of the historical significance of the barbershop in the African American community.
 This film will feature Zariff, President Obama’s barber, and show how Nelson Malden, Dr. Martin Luther King Jr.’s barber, among others, are unsung heroes in the social and civil rights movements.

-“Body (the) Image” is a forty-minute documentary that profiles four Chicago professionals with a unique perspective on the physical body: a nude model, an athlete, a yogi, and a manager of human cadavers being donated to science.
-Each will be devoted to exploring the work they do and the unusual and varied relationship they have with the corporeal world.
+“Embodies” is a forty-minute documentary that profiles three Chicago professionals with a unique perspective on the physical body: a nude model, an athlete, and a manager of human cadavers being donated to science.
+Each is devoted to exploring the work they do and the unusual and varied relationship they have with the corporeal world.

 “Gettin’ Grown TV” is in an interactive web series, aimed primarily at tweenage boys of color (ages 9 – 14).
 The series features the exploits of 12-year old Eric and his best friends, and is a spinoff of the independent feature Gettin’ Grown (2004).
 GGTV builds on the success of the earlier film and provides an opportunity for teenage boys of color to engage with the story by creating content to be uploaded and edited on the website.
 Visit Gettin' Grown TV here.